ant-uni-bremen/polar-codes/README.md

 Theoretically, there is `libbenchmark-dev` in Ubuntu 20.04 but we need a newer [benchmark](https://github.com/google/benchmark) version.
 Thus, we must build and install from source.

+## References

+This implementation relies on prior publications.
+We'd like to point out some of them.

+* E. Arıkan, "Channel Polarization: A Method for Constructing Capacity-Achieving Codes for Symmetric Binary-Input Memoryless Channels", IEEE Transactions on Information Theory, July 2009, DOI: [10.1109/TIT.2009.2021379](https://doi.org/10.1109/TIT.2009.2021379)
+* P. Giard "High-Speed Decoders for Polar Codes", McGill University, Montreal, Canada, September 2016, DOI: [10.1007/978-3-319-59782-9](https://doi.org/10.1007/978-3-319-59782-9), https://escholarship.mcgill.ca/concern/theses/3r074x791

 ## License and Referencing
-This program is licensed under the GPLv3+ license.
+This program is licensed under the GPLv3+ license, see [[COPYING]].

 ### CRCpp
 Some CRCs are calculated with [CRC++](https://github.com/d-bahr/CRCpp).